Common Email Problems In Ecommerce – And How To Solve Them

-In the 10 years (or so) Spork has been in business, email issues have been surprisingly common among our clients.
+Email issues are a common problem for online retailers.
 More times than we can count, clients have asked us for help with email deliverability issues (people not getting emails), email reliability issues (email doesn’t always work), email storage problems (not enough storage), email organization, etc.

 Whether you have an ecommerce website or not, the following post might help you fix problems with your email system.

-Please note, however, that we’re not an email service provider or consulting company.
-We just know about email because clients have asked us for help, and we’ve gladly obliged.
-If you need email help, we recommend contacting Techminds.co or NeighborhoodIT.org.
-They’re the professionals.
+Please note that Spork is not an email service provider or consulting company.
+We just know about email because clients have asked us for help.
+If you need email help, we recommend contacting an IT support company like NeighborhoodIT.org.

 Common Problem #1 – Your Customers Aren’t Getting Your Emails